Data-Mechanics/course-2019-spr-proj/kgrewal_shin2/README.md

 test.py - test file for our use previously

 transformations.py - transformation functions as outlined in class

+neighborhood_zipcodes.py - ran once in order to create json

 major_roads_cleaning.py - unused currently, major_roads json file too large to include in project currently